(412) 298-2734

 Have you fractured or broken a tooth, lost several teeth in an accident?
 Trauma to teeth can be painful and confusing to navigate at first.
 You may be wondering who to see after an accident, how soon to seek treatment, and what your heal time will be post-treatment.
 With proper cosmetic dental care, we can restore smiles to their original beauty and function.

-Book An Appointment
+Request An Appointment

 Please upload photos in our form below.
 Our team will contact you as soon as possible at the number you have provided.